Monday, April 18, 2016

 The Lincoln Memorial

-I call it "The Lincoln Memorial,” a monumental name for a miniature quilt, but I like the play on words.
+I call it "The Lincoln Memorial.”
+Sure, it's a "monumental" name for a miniature quilt, but who could resist the play on words?

-After trying "a gazillion” options, Barb's persistence paid off.
-Her savvy choices add depth, complexity, and gravitas to the otherwise simple design.
+After trying a gazillion options, her persistence finally paid off.
+Barb's savvy fabric choices add depth, complexity, and gravitas to an otherwise simple design.

 to the heavy swag draperies of the Presidential Box, the similarities are striking.

-Even the riverboat scene on the back is accurate to the era.
+Even the riverboat scene on the back is accurate to the Civil War era.

-This is just one of many patriotic quilts inspired by Barb’s love of U.S. history and Americana.
+This is just one of many patriotic quilts inspired by Barb’s love of U.S. history.
 She displays her quilts and collections throughout her lovely home.
 Be sure to check them out!